withr/withr.github.io/_posts/2015-11-10-show-your-blog-visitors-on-map-with-shiny.md

   })

 ```
-where “Map$addParams(cluster = Points)” creates an object called “spec.cluster”.
-We need to add the following JavaScript code to show the cluster points.
+where **Map$addParams(cluster = Points)** creates an object called “spec.cluster”.
+We need to add the following JavaScript code at the end of **/usr/local/lib/R/site-library/rCharts/libraries/leaflet/layouts/chart.html** to show the cluster points.

 ```
  if (spec.cluster != undefined) {